 The best way to manage this type of anxiety is through therapy and specifically Cognitive Behavioral Therapy (CBT).
 It allows you to address why you're feeling anxious so you can learn what triggers your fears and how to overcome them.
 Additionally, CBT teaches you how to control your negative thought patterns so you can stay calm and not worry about why your anxiety is getting worse, so you can finally get out of that loop.

 Anxiety can be triggered by a variety of things, including stress, worry, and fear.
 Nighttime is when our body's natural defenses are at their lowest point.
-The brain produces less serotonin (a hormone that helps to regulate mood) during the night which can lead to feelings of anxiety.
 For some people, nighttime is an especially difficult time because it is when they most likely have to confront their fears.
 There are many ways to help manage your symptoms such as taking deep breaths, having a pre-bedtime routine, journaling, listening to music, or even supplementing with melatonin or ashwagandha.
 If you're looking for more long-term solutions, try talking with a mental health professional about what might be causing your anxiety and so you can finally get better sleep at night.